 All rooms containing cooking facilities should have a fire blanket.
-Suitable located ona wall near the cooking facilities.
+Suitably located on a wall near the cooking facilities and at a height of 1.2 -m 1.5 m from the floor.
+They must not be kept in a drawer or cupboard.